 The first step in all of this is setting clear expectations for your children.
 This means setting clear boundaries between what is appropriate behavior and inappropriate behavior.
 It also means explaining exactly what will happen if they step out of those boundaries.

-Most importantly, it is crucial to give affirmation to children with ADHD when they do succeed on a regular basis.
-Children with ADHD are often used to getting negative feedback and criticism, which can be the basis of low self-esteem and feeling like a failure.
-However, affirmation along with structure and support help children with ADHD to overcome their struggles and allow them to flourish.
+Most importantly, it is crucial to give affirmation to children with behavioral issues when they do succeed on a regular basis.
+Children with behavioral issues are often used to getting negative feedback and criticism, which can be the basis of low self-esteem and feeling like a failure.
+However, affirmation along with structure and support help children with behavioral issues to overcome their struggles and allow them to flourish.

 Neural Balance is a tasty drink powder that combines the patented ingredient Anandanol with a proprietary enzyme blend that was specially formulated to offer optimal absorption of Anandanol’s nutrients.